National Pyrotechnic Festival

 The National Pyrotechnic Festival (Feria Nacional de la Pirotecnia), which takes place in Mexico, is an annual event to promote the country's tradition of production and use of fireworks.
 It began as celebration in honor of John of God, the patron saint of fireworks makers, in the municipality of Tultepec, State of Mexico, which produces about three quarters of all Mexico’s fireworks.
-The main event, a parade of "toritos" or bull-shaped frames with fireworks on them, began in the mid 19th century.
-The modern national festival began in 1989 and includes various events including fireworks competitions, but the main event remains that of the toritos, with about 250 "running" along the streets of Tultepec in 2013.
+The main event, a parade of toritos—or bull-shaped frames with fireworks attached to them—began in the mid 19th century.
+The modern national festival began in 1989 and consists of various events, including fireworks competitions.
+However, the main event remains that of the toritos; about 250 of which were paraded along the streets of Tultepec during the 2013 festival.

 Events of the festival

 The National Pyrotechnic Festival lasts for seven days and attracts more than 100,000 visitors to the municipality, bringing in anywhere from five to ten million pesos.
-Although the event started locally, it is now open to all fireworks makers in Mexico, especially attracting craftsmen from San Pedro de la Laguna, San Mateo Tlalchichilpan and Almoloya de Juárez.
+Although the event started locally, it is now open to all fireworks makers in Mexico, especially attracting craftsmen from San Pedro de la Laguna, San Mateo Tlalchichilpan, and Almoloya de Juárez.

-There are three main events along with amusement rides, concerts, dance, release of sky lanterns and regional food.
+There are three main events in addition to amusement rides, concerts, dance, the release of sky lanterns, and regional food.
 These events are split between the town center of Tultepec and the fairgrounds in the San Antonio Xahuento neighborhood.